 If you’ve ever wondered why some people seem to always have money, while others are always struggling with their finances, the answer may be in their personality.
 You might not realize it, but there is something called financial personality, and it can play a big role in your ability to handle and manage money.

 In this article, we will talk about financial personality.
 Can it affect your finances?
 What are the types of financial personalities?
 How does your personality affect personal finance?
+Why is personal finance dependent upon your behaviour?
 Keep reading.

 What is financial personality?